 It is not necessary, but it may help with achieving a crispier texture on the outside of the potatoes.

 These air fryer Greek potatoes are a tasty, healthy option for any meal.
-They are easy to make and packed with nutrients from the russet potatoes and extra-virgin olive oil.
+They are easy to make and packed with nutrients from the russet potatoes, extra-virgin olive oil, and lemon.
 Give this recipe a try for your next dinner or gathering and let me know how you like them.

 Air Fryer Greek Potatoes